Implementing the Online News Act

 -

-Consultation on Cost Recovery Regulations: This consultation will look at how the CRTC will recover its costs for overseeing the Online News Act and how it will calculate and collect cost-recovery charges from online platforms.
+Consultation on Cost Recovery Regulations: This consultation looked at how the CRTC will recover its costs for overseeing the Online News Act and how it will calculate and collect cost-recovery charges from online platforms.

 Status: Closed for comments.